-- a) Use the appropriate current edition of the CMP Competition Rules to govern the competition. - Ensure that all competitors and participants comply with applicable CMP eligibility requirements (Rule 3.0). - Provide sufficient qualified Match Officials to ensure that the requirements of these rules are properly enforced. - d) The match program must include a course or courses of fire prescribed and conducted according to CMP Competition Rules (see Rule 1.8).
+- a) Use the appropriate current edition of the CMP Competition Rules to govern the competition. - Ensure that all competitors and participants comply with applicable CMP eligibility requirements (Rule 3.0). - Provide sufficient qualified Match Officials to ensure that the requirements of these rules are properly enforced. - d) The match program must include one or more CMP recognized events (course of fire) that are conducted according to CMP Competition Rules (see Rule 1.8).